Chinese dominoes: Civil suit

+Military suit

+The military tiles are named and ranked according to the total pips or points on the tiles.
+For example, the "nines" (3-6 and 4-5) rank higher than the "eights" (2-6 and 3-5).
+The rankings of the individual tiles are similar in most games.
+However, the ranking of combinations of tiles is slightly different in Pai Gow and Tien Gow.

-The military tiles (since there is only one each) are also considered to be five mixed "pairs" (for example, the 3-6 and 4-5 tiles "match" because they have same total points and both in the military suit).
-Among the military tiles, individual tiles of the same pair (such as 1-4 and 2-3) rank equally.
-The 2-4 and 1-2 are an odd pair.
-They are the only tiles in the whole set that don't match other tiles in the normal sense.
+Since there is only one of each military tile, these are usually grouped in four mixed "pairs" of equivalent total points: nines, eights, sevens, and fives; for example, the 3-6 and 4-5 tiles "match" because they have same total points (nine) and both are in the military suit.
+Among the military tiles, individual tiles of the same pair rank equally, such as 1-4 and 2-3, each totaling five.

+The 2-4 (six) and 1-2 (three) military tiles also are paired together in many games despite the nominal difference in total points.
+They are the only tiles in the entire set that have no corresponding tile in the military suit, considering sums.
+In Pai Gow both of these tiles may be scored as three or six, depending on which is more advantageous.
 This pair when played together is considered a suit on its own, called the gi jun (至尊 supreme).
 It is the highest ranking pair in the game of Pai Gow, though the tiles rank low individually (in their normal order).
-When a tile of this pair is played individually in the game of Tien Gow, each takes its regular ranking among other military suit tiles according to the total points.
-The rankings of the individual tiles are similar in most games.
-However, the ranking of combination tiles is slightly different in Pai Gow and Tien Gow.
+When either tile of this pair is played individually in the game of Tien Gow, each takes its regular ranking according to the total points among the other military suit tiles.

+Physical characteristics

+Stewart Culin stated that traditional dominoes are made of Chinese ebony with measurements of 2+5/8 in long, 7/8 in wide, and 3/8 in thick.

-Using the same coloring scheme of the traditional Chinese dice, every half-domino with 1 or 4 pips has those pips colored red (for example, the 4-5 domino has four red pips and five white pips).
+Values are marked with white and red pips.
+Using the same coloring scheme as traditional Chinese dice, every half-domino with 1 or 4 pips has those pips colored red; for example, the 4-5 domino has four red pips and five white pips.
 The only exception is the pair of 6-6 tiles.
 Half of the pips on the 6-6 domino are colored red to make them stand out as the top ranking tiles.

+Typically, one of the short edges is marked with a single red pip, and the backs may be marked with three pips, arrayed diagonally white-red-white.